 Applicants are required to attach a letter.
-On agency letterhead addressed to the BJA Director that addresses the 1 elements listed under Appendix B (page 72) of these JAG application instructions.
+On agency letterhead addressed to the BJA Director that addresses the 11 elements listed under Appendix B (page 21) of this document.
 If the JAG Board recommends funding that includes any of the 4 items listed below, this letter will then be forwarded to BJA for BJA Director approval.
-No funds can be expended until such written authorization from BJA is received by the Division of Criminal Justice.
+No funds can be expended until such written authorization from BJA is received by the Division of Criminal Justice and you have been notified.